Mission GIS Engineer

 Build a Cesium-based web application that shows real-time positions of the ISS and a configurable Starlink shell on a 3D globe.
 The user supplies a latitude/longitude; the app shows the next 5 visible passes (elevation > 30°) at that location.
 Click any satellite to inspect orbital elements (TLE epoch, inclination, mean motion, period).
 A time slider lets the user replay the last 24 hours of positions.

-Certificate.
-Successful completion of the capstone (rubric on the capstone page) mints the Certified Mission GIS Engineer certificate with a public verification URL at /academy/verify/{certId}/.
+Read full capstone brief →/academy/verify/{certId}/.
 Certificate issuance is included with LaunchDetect Gold ($9.99/month).
 The entire curriculum is free.